service84-io/exceptional-result/README.md

 limitations under the License.

 ## Usage
+This library defines an Exception Handler and an Exception base class to facilitate multi return types from an endpoint.

 ### Availability
 This library is available from Maven Central with more information at https://mvnrepository.com/artifact/io.service84.library/exceptionalresult